 A volunteer luncheon was held on Nov.
 23 at the Golden Valley American Legion Club, organized by Marguerite Harbison, Harriet Betzold and Nita Lussenhop. (photo below)

 The plan for honoring former Gardener Ken Avery was coming together in the form of a bird watching area.
 Board member Connie Pepin had been in contact with Ken’s widow Muriel, and she was in favor of this type of honor.
-Landscape architect George Watson has offered his services in designing the area, the Park Board has surveyed the site and Watson is to submit designs to the Park Board for approval.
+Landscape architect George Watson has offered his services in designing the area, the Park Board has surveyed a site between the Garden and the parking lot and Watson is to submit designs to the Park Board for approval.
 The plan was carried out in 2005.

 Board member Pam Weiner was coordinating a group working up designs for a Friends 50th anniversary memory book that would be published the following year.